Roborock just added another variant to their line-up, the S4 Max.

 It did worse with cleaning embedded sand, picking up 80.2% versus the S5 Max’s 84.75%.
 I tried using the S5 Max’s brush, but the score dropped to 76.13%.

-One reason for this could be the S5 Max sitting lower to the ground, so it has better agitation.
+One reason for this could be the S5 Max sitting lower to the ground, which has better agitation.

 Run time comparison

-These robots have the same 5,200 mAh Li-ion battery and will run for up to 180 minutes in quiet mode.
-I tested both in the quiet setting, and each has enough airflow and agitation to pick up surface debris on hard floors.
+These robots have the same 5,200 mAh Li-ion battery and run for up to 180 minutes in quiet mode.
+I tested both in the quiet setting, and each has enough air flow and agitation to pick up surface debris on hard floors.

 So both robots have usable power even in the lowest setting.